Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 In the management console

-, select the folder where you want to create a service account. -
+, select the folder where you want to create your service account. -

 In the list of services, select Identity and Access Management.